 These steps are useful to go through to help identify whether the bandwidth problem is on the PCI bus as a result of other non-FireWire devices sharing the same system resources as the Liquid Mix.
-If you can identify this as the cause, there are further steps you can take to adjust your system configuration to optimise the way your hardware communicates to each other.
+If you can identify this as the cause, there are further steps you can take to adjust your system configuration to optimise the way your hardware communicates with each other.

 You may also wish to try these tips out if you want to try running the Liquid Mix off of the same FireWire bus as another device.

-- Decrease the Track count in the Liquid Mix Manager, to release some of the reserved bandwidth for these tracks.
+- Decrease the Track count in the Liquid Mix Manager, to release some reserved bandwidth for these tracks.
 Even if you are not using all 32 instances, the Liquid Mix will still attempt to reserve bandwidth for them.